 “Qi” is, for simple translation, considered energy: the moving force inside the body that can promote or hinder the healing process based on its condition.
 To think that an emotion, such as joy, can influence the energetics of the body is actually quite realistic.
 Positive emotions release endorphins and physically create a sense of well-being.
 In opposition, negative feelings and stress can do very different and damaging things to our body, immune suppression, slowed healing, etc. Meditation is an incredible way to facilitate healthy emotions and a feeling of joy in one’s life, and of course acupuncture is as well!

-In relation to heart health, exercise, acupuncture and meditation all play a role from an East or West perspective, but we must not forget nutrition.
-Healthy eating habits and high quality food choices can also contribute to heart health tremendously.
+In relation to heart health, exercise, acupuncture and meditation all play a role from an East or West perspective.
+There is increasing evidence that CBD oil can help improve heart health as well.
+People who feel like this is the correct route to go down and would like to see what type of CBD products are on the market, they could go over to websites like every day optimal cbd and check out their range of CBD.
+However, we must not forget nutrition.
+Healthy eating habits and high-quality food choices can also contribute to heart health tremendously.
 Giving your body the healthy nutrients it needs to create a substantial and nutrient-rich blood volume to nourish all of your organs and tissues is integral to supporting the heart.
 A healthy diet also prevents chronic disease and leads to improved mood and immune response.
 The heart seems to connect these concepts of health and wellness for the purpose of supporting overall health and well-being, not only for national heart month, but all year!